rmfalcao/tasc-modeler-xpace/README.md

 ## Getting started

-The best way to build and run TASC Modeler is using Docker:
+The best way to build and run TASC Modeler is using Docker.
+The Docker container for starting TASC Modeler requires approx. 600 MB of RAM.

 ```
 docker build -t tasc-modeler-image .
 docker run -p 3000:3000 tasc-modeler-image
 ```

-Then you can access the application at `http://localhost:3000`.
+You can access the application at `http://localhost:3000`.
 Note that the configured contextual data processor must be active.

 # xPACE